arupreza/prism-rag/README.md

 **Is:**
-- A research project exploring whether RAPTOR-style hierarchical topic trees improve retrieval over flat dense search on a heterogeneous multi-domain corpus.
+- A research project exploring whether RAPTOR-style hierarchical topic trees combined with domain-specialist quantized workers outperform flat dense RAG with a generic LLM on heterogeneous multi-domain corpora.
 - A fully open, single-database implementation (everything in PostgreSQL + pgvector — no external vector service).
+- A practical reference for the full LLM-engineering pipeline: data ingestion, embedding, tree construction, fine-tuning (SFT + GRPO), quantization (AWQ), and serving.

 **Isn't:**
 - Production-ready.
 - Yet benchmarked.
-Performance comparisons against flat baselines will be reported in Phase 7 on a synthetic evaluation set.
+Performance comparisons against flat baselines and generic-LLM baselines will be reported in Phase 7 on a synthetic evaluation set.

 ---